 We all know that the more unprepared we are, the more worried we feel.
 Save yourself the stress and get organised.
 Make sure you have everything you need including:

 - Water: hydration is key!
-Make sure to bring some water and maybe a (quiet) snack if it's a long exam.
+Make sure to bring some water to your exam room.
 Check out the blog post below to understand the foods that your brain needs to retain all that info!

 4. Sitting Exams